The Technical Layer Your Dashboards Are Missing

 Why It Matters:

-Engineering analytics doesn't replace your monitoring tools.
-It sits between them and connects the dots that each tool can see only partially.
+Engineering analytics does not replace your monitoring tools.
+It acts as a bridge between them, filling in the gaps that each tool can only partially perceive.

 With CI/CD Pipelines